pajryan/presenter-client/README.md

 ## in-scope
  - [x] notify and install app updates
-     - app updates will be stored as releases in this gihub project
+     - app updates will be stored as releases in this github project
  - [ ] edit presentation
      - [ ] editing by permission only
      - [ ] flow